 In terms of the clinical effectiveness of e-PTFE vs d-PTFE, it is worth noting that a recent study published in Clin Oral Implants Res.
 2014, concluded that: “both d-PTFE and e-PTFE membranes showed identical clinical results in the treatment of vertical bone defects around implants, using the GBR technique.”

 Despite the similar clinical results, clearly there are different “selling points” when it comes to e-PTFE vs d-PTFE.
-As it pertains to e-PTFE, the material with a longer history of use, the stretched nature of this membrane, and the larger pores, may improve nutrient permeation across the e-PTFE membrane, when compared to d-PTFE, and allow for healthy bone regeneration.
+As it pertains to micro e-PTFE, the material with a longer history of use, the stretched nature of this membrane, and the larger pores, may improve nutrient permeation across the e-PTFE membrane, when compared to d-PTFE, and allow for healthy bone regeneration.

 However, at the same time, the tiny pore material of d-PTFE has its own benefits.
 Specifically, d-PTFE completely blocks bacteria allowing it to better withstand exposure in the oral environment, and thus primary soft tissue closure is not required with d-PTFE membranes.
 Furthermore, due to its surface, attachment to tissues with d-PTFE is weak, and thus removal of the d-PTFE membranes is a bit easier when compared to e-PTFE membranes.

-It is worth noting, though, that CytoFlex e-PTFE membranes, have been used successfully without primary closure, as is demonstrated in this clinical case.
+It is worth noting, though, that CytoFlex microporous e-PTFE membranes, have and can been used successfully without primary closure, as is demonstrated in this clinical case.
 Furthermore, soft tissue in-growth is not significant enough with CytoFlex e-PTFE membranes, and so the material is easily retrieved.
 Interestingly, the greater soft tissue adhesion of e-PTFE can be considered beneficial, as it improves the seal around the membrane, providing a more secure and tight barrier over the site.

 1. Current barrier membranes, Journal of Prosthodontic Research Volume 57, Issue 1, January 2013, Pages 3–14.
 Yunia Dwi Rakhmatia, DDS, Yasunori Ayukawa, DDS, PhD.